Themes

 )

-One particular feature that may interest users is the fact that tinytheme() uses some internal magic logic to dynamically adjust plot margins to avoid whitespace.
-For example, when long horizontal y-axis labels are detected:
+One particular feature that may interest users is the fact that tinytheme() uses some internal magic logic to dynamically adjust plot margins to avoid whitespace and overlapping elements.
+For example, notice how the plot region here bumps out to accomodate the long horizontal y-axis labels:

 tinyplot(